keboola/connection-docs/extractors/mongodb/index.md

 {:toc}

 The MongoDB extractor allows you to fetch data from the [MongoDB database](https://www.mongodb.com/).
-Complete the following steps to configure it:
+Complete the following steps to configure it.

 ## Create New Configuration